MrBartou/Projet_site_association/backend/README.md

 ## :memo: License ##

-This project is under license from MIT.
+This project is under license from GPL-3.0 License.
 For more details, see the [LICENSE](LICENSE.md) file.

 Made with :heart: by <a href="https://github.com/MrBartou" target="_blank">Anthony DENIN</a>